 Using a treadmill work just as well as regular walking or cycling on an exercise bike or a real bike.
 It’s truly a matter of preference.
 Walking and running can be a little bit more strenuous and this more effective on average than cycling, although you can cycle extremely hard as well to increase the workout impact.

 Most treadmills offer a way to track your workouts and heart rate, so it’s very easy to follow your progress over time.
 This is something that is very useful if you want to focus on improving your endurance or love to gather data of your workouts and health.
-For health benefits this is not mandatory and a simple fitness tracker can essentially do the same thing.
+For health benefits, this is not mandatory and a simple fitness tracker can essentially do the same thing.
 I think the best fitness tracker for seniors with a heart rate monitoring is the Fitbit Charge 3.

 Another common use for treadmills is rehabilitation.
 If you are recovering from a stroke, accident or surgery, a treadmill can help you re-learn, improve and maintain your ability to walk.